hbayindir/vagrant-machines/README.md

 - **debian-ldap-development:** Debian Jessie 64bit which updates itself and installs `slapd` (OpenLDAP server) and `ldap-utils` package.
 Designed to assist in development of LDAP schemas and related things.
 Redirects port 389 to 38983 on host.
 You need to run `dpkg-reconfigure slapd` once to configure your LDAP server after provisioning to set its specifics.
 - **debian-squid-server:** Debian Jessie 64bit which updates itself and installs an unconfigured `squid3` server.
 - **debian-docker-lab:** Debian Jessie 64bit which updates itself and installs latest `docker` from official repositories.
+- **debian-custom-image-builder:** Debian Jessie 64bit which updates itself and installs packages and tools required to create custom debian installation media (both classic and live variants).
+Live image building tools are taken from Stretch.

 ## Private IP List
 Following list contains the Private IP addresses of the host-only networking interfaces of the machines.